Companion Dogs

 About the American Eskimo Dog

-The American Eskimo Dog is a large companion dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the American Eskimo Dog is an excellent choice for first-time dog owners.
+The American Eskimo Dog is a medium companion dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the American Eskimo Dog is an excellent choice for first-time dog owners.
 Typically standing 15 to 19 inches tall at the shoulder and weighing Starts at 30 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Companion Dogs group, the American Eskimo Dog brings a distinct combination of traits that sets it apart.
 The American Eskimo Dog is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the American Eskimo Dog loves being close to its people and forms strong bonds with every member of the household.